vishalthadani/G3_Krackit/README.md

 Description:
-Krackit is a web project built using HTML, CSS, and Bootstrap, along with a MySQL database named db_cap.
+Krackit is a web project built using HTML, CSS, and Bootstrap,PHP along with a MySQL database named db_cap.
 It allows users to perform certain actions on a website served through localhost using XAMPP.

 Installation Guide: